 To learn more about Amazon EBS Snapshots and how to take point-in time backups of your volumes please visit here.

-Amazon EBS encryption offers seamless encryption of EBS data volumes and snapshots, eliminating the need to build and manage a secure key management infrastructure.
-EBS encryption enables data at rest security by encrypting your data volumes and snapshots using Amazon-managed keys or keys you create and manage using the AWS Key Management Service (KMS).
-In addition, the encryption occurs on the servers that host EC2 instances, providing encryption of data as it moves between EC2 instances and EBS data volumes.
+Amazon EBS encryption offers seamless encryption of EBS data volumes, boot volumes and snapshots, eliminating the need to build and manage a secure key management infrastructure.
+EBS encryption enables data at rest security by encrypting your data volumes, boot volumes and snapshots using Amazon-managed keys or keys you create and manage using the AWS Key Management Service (KMS).
+In addition, the encryption occurs on the servers that host EC2 instances, providing encryption of data as it moves between EC2 instances and EBS data and boot volumes.
 For more information, see Amazon EBS encryption in the Amazon EC2 User Guide.

 Access to Amazon EBS volumes is integrated with AWS Identity and Access Management (IAM).
 IAM enables access control to your Amazon EBS volumes.
 For more information, see AWS Identity and Access Management.